anettrolikova/Crypto/README.md

-# Crypto reading
+# Anett's currated Crypto list
-Articles and websites mostly ...
-Everything interesting that I found and it’s cool to see / read /try out :)
+Everything interesting that I found and it’s cool to read & play around :)
+I'm currating this list of links since 2018 when I first started educating myself about crypto and web3 ecosystem.

-Disclaimer - this repo is Work In Progress and I'm adding new links on a very irregular basis
+Disclaimer: This repo is Work In Progress and I'm adding new links on a very irregular basis.
+As author of this currated links I'm not responsible for outdated content and links.

 ## Table of Contents:
 - [Getting started with crypto](https://github.com/anettrolikova/Crypto/blob/master/README.md#general-about-crypto)